GWSPH Summer Institute

 Registration for the 2026 GWSPH Summer Institute is now open!

 Enroll now in the 2026 Milken Institute School of Public Health Summer Institute and empower yourself to shape a healthier tomorrow.
-The classes for the 2026 schedule will be held online from May 18 - June 26, 2026.

-Our flexible learning format ensures that you can participate in these engaging courses from anywhere in the world.
-Delve into key topics and cutting-edge approaches that will empower you to contribute effectively to the global public health landscape.
+The classes for the 2026 Summer Institute will be held over several weeks across May, June and July.
+Most courses are taught online which ensures that you can participate in these engaging courses from anywhere in the world.
 With a curriculum crafted to accommodate the busy schedules of international professionals, you can access valuable insights without interrupting your career.

 Below are the courses being offered in Summer 2026 online!